 St. Catherine’s Monastery is one of my Seven Wonder Egypt.

 Saint Catherine is a city in Egypt’s South Sinai Governorate, located at the outskirts of El Tur Mountains.
 The city is located at an elevation of 1,586 meters above sea level.
 Within this city, you will find the UNESCO World Heritage property of Saint Catherine Area.
 The Saint Catherine Monastery is the primary feature of this UNESCO World Heritage Site.
 It is also commonly referred to as the Sacred Monastery of the God-Trodden Mount Sinai.

 This monastery was built for by the Order of Sinai and was established in 565.
 However, this cultural property was inscribed into the UNESCO list in 2002, making it one of the most recent additions to the list of UNESCO World Heritage Sites in Egypt.
 This monastery is one of the oldest Christian monasteries in the world that is still being used today.

 History of Saint Catherine Area

 Saint Catherine has always been an integral part of the Egyptian Empire and history, even though it was not yet established as a city.
 Saint Catherine belongs to the province of Deshret Reithu.
-In 16th century BC, the Egyptian pharaohs commissioned to building of the way of Shur.
+In 16th century BC, the Egyptian pharaohs commissioned to the building of the way of Shur.
 This extended from Sinai to Beersheba and Jerusalem.
 During this time, temples and other ruins were discovered within an area near Saint Catherine, specifically in the Valley of Inscription.
-These temples were traced back to the 12th century Dynasty and from the New Kingdom.
+These temples were traced back to the 12th-century Dynasty and from the New Kingdom.

 It was during the Roman and Byzantine era when Saint Catherine’s Monastery was built.
 It was also critical in the formation of Saint Catherine as a city.
 The construction began in 527 and was completed in 565.